pammacdotnet/IJIMAI/tests/figure-caption/test.typ

 #pagebreak()

-Period is included in the caption:
+Period is included in the caption and exactly 1 period should exist:

 #figure(rect(), caption: ".") // Empty caption with period
 #figure(rect(), caption: "String caption.")